yueyu1030/yueyu1030.github.io/_pages/about.md

 ---
 Hello World!
 I am a 5th year PhD student at School of Computational Science and Engineering, [Georgia Institute of Technology](https://gatech.edu/).
 My advisor is [Prof. Chao Zhang](http://chaozhang.org), and I am mainly working on the intersection of pretrained language models and data-centric AI under his guidance.

-Before joining Georgia Tech, I obtained my bachelor's degree (with honors) from the Department of Electronic Engineering, [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2019, where I have also worked under the supervision of [Prof. Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/) in Tsinghua University.
+Before joining Georgia Tech, I obtained my bachelor's degree (with honors) from the Department of Electronic Engineering, [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2019, where I have also worked under the supervision of [Prof. Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/).

 Feel free to drop me an email (`yueyu at gatech dot edu`) if you have any questions about my research, or general discussions about NLP.